Carrots Are Orange

 Nasreen’s Secret School: A True Story from Afghanistan

-One of the more overtly “courageous” books on this list, a definite worthwhile read with elementary aged children.
-Based on a true story, this book will open children’s eyes to the power of education, friendship, and of love.
+One of the more overtly “courageous” books on this list, a definitely worthwhile read with elementary-aged children.
+Based on a true story, this book will open children’s eyes to the power of education, friendship, and love.

 Children will have many questions.
 So, be prepared to answer them!